janae-b/The-Book-Keeper/README.md

 ## Credits:
 * Icons made by Freepik from www.flaticon.com
 * Background vector created by pikisuperstar - www.freepik.com</a>
+* error image from literallydarling.com
+* images from deviant art

 # Next Steps:
 * Ability to create multiple lists